-3.1.1 Create a new Unity Pro Project
+6.1.1 Create a new Unity Pro Project

 - 1 The first step is to open Unity Pro and create a new project.
 In the New Project dialog box, choose the CPU TYPE.
 In the following illustration, the CPU is 140 CPU 651 60.
+Select the processor by: - In the following illustration, the CPU is 140 CPU 651 60.
 Select the processor type that matches your own hardware configuration. - 2 Click OK to continue.

-3.1.2 Adding a Power Supply
+6.1.2 Adding a Power Supply

-1 In the Project Browser, expand the CONFIGURATION folder, and then double-click the 1:LocalBus icon.
+1 In the Project Browser, expand the Configuration folder, and then double-click the 1:LocalBus icon.
 This opens a graphical window showing the arrangement of devices in your Quantum rack.

-a Right-click the rack position for the power supply, and then click the right mouse button to open a shortcut menu.

-b On the shortcut menu, choose New Device.
+- 2 Right-click the rack position for the power supply, and then click the right to open a shortcut menu. - 3 On the shortcut menu, choose New Device.